dquintilian/Django_Todo_v3/README.md

 # Django_Todo_v3

-this is an app I created while following a tutorial.
+This is an app I created while following a tutorial.
 Venturing into learning how django works

 More adventure awaits to create django stuff